The Half-composite Two Higgs Doublet Model and the Relaxion

 Analogous formulae apply for $m_L \ll m_N< m_\rho$.
 There is no phenomenological problem in having the mass of the fermion doublet small because the composite states acquire a mass from gauge interactions.
 In particular from (\ref{pionmasses}) it follows that the triplet mass is dominated by the gauge contribution.
 We then expect it to be the lightest state.
 As we have seen the bounds on these electro-weak charged scalars is around 200-300 GeV that translate into a dynamical scale $m_\rho$ of a few TeV.

 Finally we may consider the hierarchy $m_{L,N}\ll m_\rho$ where the pion masses are dominated by gauge loops.
 Here we find,

 The bound (\ref{logmL}) is automatically satisfied in this case.

 It is interesting to consider the limit $m_{L,N}\to 0$, see appendix A.4 in \cite{Antipin:2014qva}.
-In this case $\theta_H$ is not physical and can be removed through a chiral rotation of $L$ and $N$ with opposite phases.
-Therefore no barrier is generated.
-The dynamics is such that the singlet settles to a minimum that cancels the $\theta_H$ dependence.
-The mass of the $\eta$ is given in (\ref{masseta}) for massless fermions.
-We therefore expect the barrier formula (\ref{barrier}) to be valid as long as the fermion mass contributions to the $\eta$ mass is dominant.
+In this limit the determinant of the mass matrix (\ref{massmatrix}) vanishes signalling a zero eigenvalue.
+Therefore $\theta_H$ is not physical for zero masses, no barrier is generated and therefore the relaxation cannot be realised.
+The dynamics is such that the singlet $\eta$ settles to a minimum that cancels the $\theta_H$ dependence.

+For small (but non-zero) fermion masses, the formula for the barrier (\ref{barrier}) will be valid as long as the fermion mass contribution to $m_\eta$ in (\ref{pionmasses}) is larger than the Yukawa contribution in (\ref{masseta}).
 This corresponds to,

 which is equivalent to the request $\langle \eta \rangle< f_\pi$.